Help Center

 Complex prints with intricate supports or detailed finishing should have higher time estimates.

-If using sandpaper, primer, paint, or glue, add those material costs to "Additional Work" time.
+If you use sandpaper, primer, paint, or glue, factor in additional minutes to cover those consumable costs through labour time.

-Post-processing often takes more time than expected.
-It's better to overestimate slightly than undercharge.
+Post-processing often takes longer than expected.
+Better to slightly overestimate than undercharge.

 Related Articles